Eradicating Ecocide: A Review

-Ecocide eradication as both a concept and an institution of (enforceable) international (and local) application is creating a popular stir of concern for its critics and enthusiasm for its supporters; respectively.
-It is going to get more serious as the ascendance of both its acceptance and the resistance to it unfold.
-Acceptance often takes time, and resistance wears out with time so that time will decide the fate of ecocide law as a legitimate institution.
+Ecocide eradication, as both a concept and an institution of (enforceable) international (and local) application, is creating a popular stir of concern for its critics and enthusiasm for its supporters; respectively.
+It is going to get more serious as the ascendance of both its acceptance and the resistance to it unfolds.
+Acceptance often takes time, and resistance wears out with time, so that time will decide the fate of ecocide law as a legitimate institution.